SUFFICIENT GRACE

 Have you heard of the WriteAlive Marathon writing sessions?

-Well, they are three-to-four-hour virtual writing sessions held by our Captain Ezeonyeka Godswill several times every month on the Zoom platform where we leverage on the advantage of the Holy Spirit as Christian creatives and just write.
+Well, they are 3-to-4-hour virtual writing sessions held by our Captain Ezeonyeka Godswill several times every month on the Zoom platform, where we leverage the advantage of the Holy Spirit as Christian creatives and just write.
 If that sounds ambiguous to you, it basically means that this exercise is built on the premise of inspiration not being a moving target or an august visitor who comes at will giving you the ability to create extraordinary work only once in a while, the Holy Spirit is THE source of inspiration, and He lives inside of us.
-So in these classes, we take from within, and we put upon!
+So in these sessions, we draw from within to pour onto the page!

 It’s fun, structured and very productive, and what it has done is eliminate the two most common excuses writers give for not writing; no time, and Writer’s block.